 Part of the reason we have always rented a stroller is because our stroller at home is a large jogging stroller, but we also preferred to just use our baby carrier in the airport.
 For both of our kids, getting a nap was more likely with a baby carrier and we didn’t want to haul an extra piece of equipment to the airport just to risk having the airline damage it in transit.

 Again, rather than risking getting damaged car seats on the other end and having to haul two massive car seats with us, it’s just simpler to rent them.
 We’ve only rented from a rental car company once in Norway when we had no other options.
 Thankfully, we were quite pleased with that experience.
 On our most recent trip to Mexico, the rental car company misunderstood that we were waiting for car seats to be delivered and brought us out a couple of theirs.
 We were shocked at the poor quality and were so glad we had arranged ours through Riviera Maya Baby Gear for Rent.

-We would first recommend checking with your hotel or apartment rental to see if they can provide a crib, pack n’ play or travel cot for your baby to sleep in.
-If you aren’t able to get one provided and you will be travelling frequently, you might want to invest in a very lightweight one or a KidCo PeaPod (for older babies).
+We would first recommend checking with your hotel or Airbnb apartment rental to see if they can provide a crib, pack n’ play or travel cot for your baby to sleep in.
+If you aren’t able to get one provided and you will be travelling frequently, you might want to invest in a very lightweight one or a KidCo PeaPod toddler travel bed (for older babies and toddlers).
 If you aren’t happy with what the hotel can provide, then renting one is a great option.

 If you are staying in a self-catered apartment and your baby is on solids, you might want to consider this.
-You could also bring your own travel or fabric highchair.
+You could also bring your own portable travel highchair.

 Depending on where you are going and how long you are staying, other items you can rent are safety gates, baby bathtub, swing, bouncy seat, toys… the list goes on!